slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"When a child asks an endless string of “why?” questions, the smartest reply is, “I don’t know, what do you think?”"
 -- Kevin Kelly*

+> *"My advice is my autobiography not slogans.
+People relate better like that."
+-- James Altucher*

 > *"Be nice to your children because they are going to choose your nursing home."
 -- Kevin Kelly*